 If an individual is approved for a waiver which allows them to remain in the comfort and security of their home while receiving medical and therapeutic support in their community, they must receive a minimum amount of care equivalent to what they would receive, if they were in fact institutionalized in a hospital, nursing home or skilled intermediate nursing facility.
 If your child receives services in school such as speech, occupational or physical therapy, school-based therapy counts toward your child's minimum of 5 weekly sessions, as long as your Pediatrician requests school-based therapy in their order (script) for total weekly sessions.
 In some circumstances a child may not be required to participate in 5 weekly therapy sessions based on the results from a Psychological Evaluation using intelligence and behavioral testing.

 A Pediatrician is the primary provider responsible for managing the overall medical care your child receives.
-But, in areas where a child's development or behavior is a concern, it may be necessary that you and your child's Pediatrician work together to seek the services of a more specialized physician such as a Developmental Pediatrician.
+Depending on your insurance provider, your Pediatrician is often required to make referrals to other healthcare providers to insure any additional services may be covered.
+But, in areas where a child's development, or behavior is a concern, it may be necessary that you and your child's Pediatrician work together to seek the services of a more specialized physician such as a Developmental Pediatrician.
 Developmental Pediatricians have attained more advanced training in all areas of child development.
-Depending on your child's disability, you may also need the services of even more specialized physicians such as an Endocrinologist, Neurologist or Gastroenterologist.
-Regardless of your decision, it is always best to seek the advice of your child's Primary Pediatrician in order to obtain the best medical care they need.
-These physicians will be necessary in attesting to your child's level of care when applying or reapplying for Medicaid waivers.
+Depending on your child's disability, you may also need the services of even more specialized physicians, clinicians or researchers such as an Endocrinologist, Neurologist, Cardiologist, Physiatrist, Geneticist, Psychometrist or Gastroenterologist.
+Regardless of your child's healthcare needs, it is always best to consult first with their Primary Pediatrician, regarding any medical services performed by other providers.
+This ensures that continuity of care is properly managed, and that you, along with the counsel of your child's doctor, will make the best informed decisions regarding your child's care.
+Additionally, your child's pediatrician will be necessary in attesting to their level of care when applying, or reapplying for a Medicaid disability waiver.